Zvetkov/ComMod/README.md

 </div>

 <!-- About the project -->
-# Usage

 **ComMod** is a mod manager and installer that allows you to apply binary patches to game files necessary for [Community Remaster](https://github.com/DeusExMachinaTeam/EM-CommunityPatch) and complex mods based on it, e.g. [Improved Storyline](https://github.com/zatinu322/ImprovedStoryline/).

-* Show the user information about the mod (description, screenshots, list of changes, links from the author, etc.)
+* Shows the user information about the mod (description, screenshots, list of changes, links from the author, etc.)
-* Streamlines installation of mods for the HTA game series, allowing them to choose which optional content to install
+* Streamlines installation of mods, allowing user to choose which optional content to install

-On the modder side you get a support for:
+* Multiple versions of the same mod are conveniently shown as a single entity in Library
+* Managing multiple game copies and launching the game in different modes is easy from Launcher app page

+Distributing mod as ComMod package gives modders support for:
-* A choice of binary patches that can be easily configured in mod manifest
+* A choice of binary patches which can be easily enabled or disabled via mod manifest
 * Packaging of different mod versions and localisations as a single archive, reusing common files between versions
 * Support not only for an optional content but different mutually exclusive 'variants' of the same option, reducing the chances of user error and incorrect installation
 * Setting up compatibility rules (name, version, the presence of optional content) with other mods for the game